-- 1. Connect the GMP251 probe to Port I of the MI70 indicator. - 2.
+- 1. Connect the GMP252 probe to Port I of the MI70 indicator. - 2.
 Connect the calibrated reference probe to Port II.
-Make sure the reference probe is in the same environment as the GMP251's sensor. - 3.
-If you are using the calibration adapter to feed a calibration gas to the GMP251, you must feed the same gas to the reference probe also.
-Refer to the documentation of your reference probe on how to do this, and what accessories you need. - 4.
-Turn on the MI70 indicator.

-5. Start the adjustment sequence from Main menu > Functions > Adjustments.
+Make sure the reference probe is in the same environment as GMP252's sensor. - 3.
+If you are using the calibration adapter to feed a calibration gas to GMP252, you must feed the same gas to the reference probe as well.
+Refer to the documentation of your reference probe on how to do this and what accessories you need. - 4.
+Turn on the MI70 indicator. - 5.
+Start the adjustment sequence from Main menu > Functions > Adjustments.